maffan-96/slam-course/README.md

 Ville Lehtola, University of Twente, v.v.lehtola@utwente.nl
 2022-2024

+This course repository is designed to introduce students to the fundamentals of sensor fusion and SLAM (Simultaneous Localization and Mapping) through hands-on exercises.
+The course takes students from basic sensor integration to practical SLAM applications using modular code and step-by-step exercises.
-This codebase contains the three RPCN (Robot Perception, Cognition, Navigation) course exercises, intended as groupwork but may be done individually as well.
+This codebase contains the three RPCN (Robot Perception, Cognition, Navigation) course exercises, intended as group work but may be done individually as well.

 **Groupwork A**: pedestrian dead reckoning by IMU integration
 - Objective: With the help of this group work, students will learn about estimating a pedestrian’s movement by integrating data from an Inertial Measurement Unit (IMU).
 Students will learn to calculate position, velocity, and orientation by processing accelerometer and gyroscope data.